-Article 8.15 Transition payment
+Article 8.5 Transition payment

-- As of 1 January 2018, employees of public universities will be entitled to a transition payment as is the case with special universities by analogy with Sections 7:673 and 7:673a of the Dutch Civil Code, provided that the date of dismissal is after 31 December 2017. - 2.
-Employees of public and special universities for whom, as of 1 January 2018: - a. a permanent employment contract is terminated, or a temporary employment contract is not renewed for reasons of business economics as referred to in Section 7:669, paragraph 3a of the Dutch Civil Code, and - b. who are entitled to subsequent BWNU benefits as referred to in Article 5 of the Unemployment Regulation of the Dutch Universities Exceeding the Statutory Minimum (BWNU) 2017 will not be owed a transition payment. - 3.
-If the employee referred to in paragraph 2 waives the right to these subsequent BWNU benefits in writing prior to dismissal, he/she will still be entitled to the transition payment. - 4.
+- 1. Employees of universities for whom: - a. a permanent employment contract is terminated, or a temporary employment contract is not renewed for reasons of business economics as referred to in Section 7:669, paragraph 3a of the Dutch Civil Code, and - who are entitled to subsequent BWNU benefits as referred to in Article 5 of the Unemployment Regulation of the Dutch Universities Exceeding the Statutory Minimum (BWNU) 2017 will not be owed a transition payment. - 2.
+If the employee referred to in paragraph 2 waives the right to these subsequent BWNU benefits in writing prior to dismissal, he/she will still be entitled to the transition payment. - 3.
 This article does not apply to employees who have reached the state pension age.